 From Particles to Galaxies And Beyond

-Here are four pivotal overlapping work; the breakdown occurs with the Inflationary Epoch and the Grand Unification Epoch.
+These are four pivotal, overlapping, studies; the breakdown occurs with the Inflationary Epoch and the Grand Unification Epoch.
 Here we assume that the Planck Epoch, laughably short within the big bang theory, is in fact a process that is on-going today.
 Attempting to be consistent with Neil Turok’s findings, the guess is that it is constantly creating planckspheres, which we guess is the heart of dark energy and dark matter.

 So, in much the same way base-2 exponentiation was applied to the Planck base units, it is being applied to both standard models to attempt to integrate that data as a whole.

 This discussion was first opened from a page about algorithms and the Standard Models.

 Antonio Pich (2 Jan 2012)